 Pumpkin is quite a staple in my parent's home, where it is used generously in Kootu (Gravied vegetables), Sambhar, Thalagam etc. Not being too fond of the vegetables on the sweeter side, pumpkin is usually not on my shopping list.
 Not unless I want to make Dhansak or Bisi Bele Huli Anna.

-The pumpkin used in this is the golden variety (shown in picture) which is more nutritious and anti-oxidant rich compared to the white pumpkin.
-Whites are used in Avials- which is one of my hot favourites.
+The pumpkin used in this is the golden variety which is more nutritious and anti-oxidant rich compared to the white pumpkin.
+White pumpkin is used in Avial- which is one of my favourites.

 Parsis are members of the Zoroastrian community that migrated from Persia to India over 1000 years ago to escape religious persecution.
 Most of them concentrated in the state of Gujarat, adapting the local language and culture as their own.
 Their cuisine is a unique blend of the vegetarian Gujarati food and the meaty cuisine of Persia.
 Dhansak is one of their much-loved dishes, which is usually made with lentils, vegetables and meat into a spicy curry that is had with brown rice.

 While the meat loving Parsis will label 'Vegetarian Dhansak' an abomination, vegetarian that I am, my dhansak is meatless but any meat eater would confirm that it is as tasty :) (Yeah, I hope)

 The list of ingredients is a bit lengthy, but except for a little prep work, you will find most of the stuff in a regular Indian kitchen.